Riimu/Kit-UrlParser/README.md

 ## Usage ##

 Using this library is relatively straightforward.
-The class `UrlParser` provides two methods for parsing URLs, which are `parseUrl()` and `parseRelative()`.
-Both of these methods take the URL as a parameter and return an instance of `UrlInfo` (or a `null` if the URL cannot be parsed).
+The library provides a URL parsing class `UriParser` and an immutable value object class `Uri` that represents the URL.
+To parse an URL, you could simply provide the URL as a string to the `parse()` method in `UriParser` which returns an instance of `Uri` that has been generated from the parsed URL.

 For example: